Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Concentration of softmax attention

-(and some of its variants), as obtained in \Cref{prop:finite-prompt}.
+(and some of its variants), as obtained in Proposition~\ref{prop:finite-prompt}.
 Here the expectation is taken with respect to a fresh independent variable $z\sim \nu$.
 A careful reader may notice that this differs from the practical setting of attention layers, where the model is typically evaluated on tokens that also appear in the prompt.
 In that practical context, the query token is part of the empirical measure used to build $\hat{\mu}_L$.
-A mathematical faithful formulation would therefore map a new query token $z_{\rm q}$ to $T^{K,Q,V}\left[ \frac{L}{L+1}\hat{\mu}_L + \frac{1}{L+1}\delta_{z_{\rm q}}\right](z_{\rm q})$, where we explicitly include the contribution of the query token in the empirical measure.
-A rigorous adaptation of the proofs to this convention does not introduce any new technical difficulties (although it makes the arguments less readable), since both $\hat{\mu}_L$ and $\frac{L}{L+1}\hat{\mu}_L + \frac{1}{L+1}\delta_{z_{\rm q}}$ converge to $\mu$ at the same rate. \end{remark}

-The concentration phenomenon obtained in \Cref{prop:finite-prompt} extends to related quantities associated with the attention layer, most notably the gradients with respect to the attention parameters.
+A mathematical faithful formulation would therefore map a new query token $z$ to $T^{K,Q,V}\left[ \frac{L}{L+1}\hat{\mu}_L + \frac{1}{L+1}\delta_{z}\right](z)$, where we explicitly include the contribution of the query token in the empirical measure.
+A rigorous adaptation of our proofs to this convention does not introduce any new technical difficulties (although it makes the arguments less readable), since both $\hat{\mu}_L$ and $\frac{L}{L+1}\hat{\mu}_L + \frac{1}{L+1}\delta_{z}$ converge to $\mu$ at the same rate. \end{remark} \looseness=-1 The concentration phenomenon obtained in Proposition~\ref{prop:finite-prompt} extends to related quantities associated with the attention layer, most notably the gradients with respect to the attention parameters.
 This extension is particularly important for the analysis of training dynamics in attention-based models.
 To streamline the exposition, we henceforth focus on the dynamics with respect to $U=K^\top Q$ and $V$, so that the measure-based representation of an attention layer becomes

 Such a parametrization is common in optimization analyses of attention architectures \citep[see e.g.,][]{ahn2023transformers,zhang2024trained,lu2025asymptotic,zhang2025training}.
 Leaning on this reparameterization, we provide in the following concentration bounds for $\nabla_U T^{U,V}$ and $\nabla_V T^{U,V}$.